 Effectively Amending the Constitution

 The Supreme Court has assumed the power of final interpreter of the Constitution’s words.
-Over the 223 years of its existence, the Court has changed the way the Constitution is read.
+Over the 229 years of its existence, the Court, through its opinions, has changed the way the Constitution is read.
 For example, neither the Miranda Warnings, nor abortion rights are found explicitly in the Constitution, yet the Court has given them Constitutional status.
-When the Supreme Court changes the way the document is read, then its effect is amended, though the words of the Constitution have not been changed.
-The Court has assumed this power, though it is not granted in Article III.
+When the Supreme Court changes the way the document is read, then in effect it has judicially amended the Constitution, even though the words of the Constitution have not been changed and such power is not granted to the court in Article III.

 Evaluating the Founders’ View of An Article V Convention